datamindedacademy/introduction_to_git/content/resources/exercise_5/README.md

 9. Commit 3 changes to the available files (you can decide what the changes will be)

+10. Ask your instructor to add you as a Contributor to the repository.
+If not, you won't be able to push your branch to it.

-10. Send your feature branch to the remote repository.
-You will first need to ask your instructor to add you as a colaborator of the repository.
+11. Send your feature branch to the remote repository.
+You will first need to ask your instructor to add you as a collaborator of the repository.
 If not, your push will be denied.

-11. Open a documented Pull Request.
+12. Open a documented Pull Request.

-12. Fetch the remote repository and list again the available branches (with and without the `-a` flag).
+13. Fetch the remote repository and list again the available branches (with and without the `-a` flag).
 What do you see?